JonathanMEdwards/subtext10/doc/language.md

 We propose a simple solution for missing values that visualizes naturally in the UI:

 1. There is a special number called `_number_` that corresponds to an empty numeric field in the UI.
 Numeric functions treat `_number_` as a special case, as Excel does with empty cells.
 Unlike IEEE NaN, `_number_` is equal to itself.
-2. The empty string represents a missing string.
+2. The empty text represents a missing text.
 3. There are predefined missing values for each media type that serve as placeholders.
 4. The missing value for a record is when all its data fields are missing.
 5. The missing value for a list is when it is empty.